voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 This allows for a network of much closer connections, rewarding the most trusted people.

 Your reps don't need to vote on everything, because they have their own trusted representatives.
-Each step makes the network smarter, until it reaches someone who feels informed enough about the issue to vote.
+Each step can make the network smarter, until it reaches someone who feels informed enough about the issue to vote.

 This is key.
 Networks can flourish at scale.